-Student Leadership and Organizations: The Office of Student Leadership and Organizations assists and supplements campus organizations in providing social and educational events for the campus community.
+Student Leadership and Organizations

+The Office of Student Leadership and Organizations assists and supplements campus organizations in providing social and educational events for the campus community.

-College of Saint Mary offers numerous clubs and organizations as well as leadership opportunities to enhance the collegiate experience.
-Whether a student is looking for ways to be involved with her academic major, providing service to others, or representing peers on Student Senate or the Residence Hall Association, there is something for everyone.
-The Office of Student Leadership and Organizations can help find an organization that meets the needs and interests of every student, or advice regarding the development of a new organization.
-In addition this office provides a leadership series for students, called Leadership Launch.
+College of Saint Mary offers involvement in clubs and organizations, as well as leadership opportunities, to enhance the collegiate experience.
+Whether a student is looking for ways to be involved with his/her academic major, providing service to others, or representing peers on Student Senate or the Residence Hall Association; there is something for everyone.
+The Office of Student Leadership and Organizations can help find an organization that meets the needs and interests of every student.